-Spring is one of my favorite times to visit.
-There’s something a little extra special as the city is waking up from the cold.
-The snow that has been piled up all winter is gone.
-In it’s place, spring flowers are blooming, the sky is blue and the humidity is low.
-So pack your bags, here are 5 of the best reasons to visit Chicago in the spring.
+Chicago is always a good idea but there’s just something a little extra special about visiting in the spring time.
+The city is waking up from the cold and the snow that has been piled up all winter is gone.
+In it’s place, spring flowers are blooming, the sky is blue and the best of all -humidity is low.
+So pack your bags – we’re going to the Windy City!
+Here are 5 of the best reasons to visit Chicago in the spring.

 Every fall, the city of Chicago plants tens of thousands of tulip bulbs for a springtime show of color.
 What started as a Michigan Avenue tradition has turned into a city wide event.
 You will see tulips all over downtown in the medians and on the sidewalks.